rilchief/Using-SQL/README.md

 The following code demonstrates how I created a SQL query to filter for failed login attempts that occurred after business hours.
 <p align="center">
-After hoUrs failed login attempts: <br/>
+After hours failed login attempts: <br/>
 <img src="https://i.imgur.com/KAl9AkG.jpg" height="80%" width="80%" alt="SQL Filters"/>

   The first part of the screenshot is my query, and the second part is a portion of the output.
 This query filters for failed login attempts that occurred after 18:00.
 First, I started by selecting all data from the log_in_attempts table.
 Then, I used a WHERE clause with an AND operator to filter my results to output only login attempts that occurred after 18:00 and were unsuccessful.
 The first condition is login_time > '18:00', which filters for the login attempts that occurred after 18:00.
 The second condition is success = FALSE, which filters for the failed login attempts.